THE SOUNDS OF WHITE BAY

 BRIEF

-A graphic narrative showcasing the journey map of the wayfinding experience.
-As children tend to move in chaotic, unpredictable, non-linear ways, I wanted to design a non-linear wayfinding experience that evokes their curiosity with bright, bold imagery to encourage them to interact with their surroundings.
+A graphic narrative showcasing the journey map of my wayfinding experience.
+As children tend to move in chaotic, unpredictable, non-linear ways, I created a non-linear wayfinding experience that evokes their curiosity with bright, bold imagery to encourage them to interact with their surroundings.

 Black-and-white diagrams showing scale and type specifications.
 The environmental graphics are at either ground level or at a lower level, which encourages children to jump, skip and climb.